 DEIB is the acronym for diversity, equity, inclusion, and belonging.
 The concept was previously referred to as "diversity and inclusion" but expanded to better reflect a more comprehensive understanding of modern, inclusive workplaces.
 The addition of equity and belonging acknowledges that representation alone isn't necessarily enough to address systemic inequalities and create true unity within a diverse workplace.

-DEIB strategies — and their diversity and inclusion activities — all work together to ensure every team member feels valued, respected, and empowered to contribute in their own unique ways.
+DEIB strategies — along with structured DEI activities — help ensure every team member feels valued, respected, and empowered to contribute in their own unique ways.

 Diversity, inside and out